application-stacks/runtime-component-operator/doc/user-guide.md

 ### Image Streams

-To deploy an image from an image stream, you can use the following CR:
+To deploy an image from an image stream, use the following CR:

 ```yaml
 apiVersion: runtime.app/v1beta1